acani/custom-xcode-templates/README.md

 Contributing
 ------------

-* Fork this repo and add your fork as a remote.
+* Fork this repo, and add your fork as a remote.
-* To start, copy templates from the directories below into your fork:
+* To start, copy templates from the following directories into your fork.
-  * `/Developer/Library/Xcode/Templates/`
+  * `/Applications/Xcode.app/Contents/Developer/Library/Xcode/Templates/`
-  * `/Developer/Platforms/iPhoneOS.platform/Developer/Library/Xcode/Templates`
+  * `/Applications/Xcode.app/Contents/Developer/Platforms/iPhoneOS.platform/Developer/Library/Xcode/Templates/`
-* Test by creating a new file with each new template in Xcode.
+* Test by creating a new file in Xcode with each new template.
-* Add, commit, and push your changes, and send a pull reqest.
+* Add, commit, and push your changes, and send a pull request.

 Thanks!

 License